-Mr. Cheung was appointed independent non-executive director of National Agricultural Holdings Limited (Stock Code: 1236) on 1 January 2017 where he resigned from the company of his own accord on 8 November 2019.
-He is also an independent non-executive director of Minshang Creative Technology Holdings Limited (Stock Code: 1632) from July 2018 and Greenheart Group Limited (Stock Code: 0094) from June 2019.
+Mr. Cheung is an independent non-executive director of Minshang Creative Technology Holdings Limited (Stock Code: 1632) from July 2018 and Greenheart Group Limited (Stock Code: 0094) from June 2019.
 All companies are listed on the Main Board of the Stock Exchange.